yonglehou/Conduit/readme.md

 into new Conduits distributed throughout the network.

 #### Namespaces
-Conduit uses a similar system as XMPP uses with XML namespaces for identifying types and capabilities.
+Conduit uses a similar system that XMPP uses with XML namespaces for identifying types and capabilities.
 These namespaces get applied to messages, Conduits and ConduitComponents.
 Namespaces are defined as a string.
 It is recommended you use a Uri scheme but this is not forced.